nubenetes/awesome-kubernetes/docs/devops.md

 - [devops.com: 11 Open Source DevOps Tools We Love For 2021](https://devops.com/11-open-source-devops-tools-we-love-for-2021/)
 - [youtube: Thetips4you 🌟](https://www.youtube.com/channel/UCoOq-DtESvayx5yJE5H6-qQ/playlists)
 - [thenewstack.io: DevOps Is Fed by a Tools Culture Loop](https://thenewstack.io/devops-is-fed-by-a-tools-culture-loop/)
+- [dzone.com: DevOps Toolchain for Beginners 🌟](https://dzone.com/articles/devops-toolchain-for-beginners) DevOps toolchain plays a crucial role in automating and orchestrating DevOps capabilities to deliver software at the desired speed and quality.

 ## DevOps as a Service (DaaS)
 - [DevOps as a Service: Migrating Your Entire DevOps Stack to the Cloud](https://devops.com/devops-as-a-service-migrating-your-entire-devops-stack-to-the-cloud/) The goal of DaaS is to enable organizations to focus on developing and delivering software without having to worry about managing or maintaining tools.
 It is designed to abstract away the intricacies of tool integration, deployment and maintenance.
 This enables teams to focus on higher-level tasks, and outsources significant manual effort.